-- Look for ways to get involved with people around you, such as eating with them, sitting near them, exercising with them. - Transitions, vacations, and holidays can be very lonely for singles, so plan in advance what you will do and with whom. - Find an older single missionary who will coach or mentor you. - Put yourself in situations where you will meet new people, such as joining a club, attending a new church, and doing volunteer work with others single or married.
+- Look for ways to get involved with people around you, such as eating with them, sitting near them, exercising with them. - Put yourself in situations where you will meet new people, such as joining a club,

-- Develop your social skills, practice getting to know others, and become vulnerable enough to let people know you. - Do not assume new relationships will be the same as old ones.
-Look at each new person from a new perspective. - Respond to other singles and their interests, but do not pretend to be interested in something you are not.
-People will sense your insincerity. - Go do things you like to do even if you have to go alone if it is safe to do so.
-Attending a concert or film, even taking a walk you may meet someone with similar interests. - Beware of burying yourself in ministry to escape loneliness because it may make you even more inaccessible to others. - Take a class in an area of interest.
-You may meet singles with similar interests. - Ask people about themselves because people usually want to share with someone who is interested in them.
+- attending a new church and doing volunteer work with others. - Develop your social skills, practice getting to know others, and become vulnerable enough to let people know you. - Do not assume new relationships will be the same as old ones.
+Look at each new person from a new perspective. - Respond to others and their interests, but do not pretend to be interested in something you are not.
+People will sense that - Go do things you like to do even if you have to go alone.
+Attending a concert or film, even taking a walk you may meet someone with similar interests. - Being a friend or helping someone may result in a deeper relationship. - Take a class in an area of interest.
+You may meet someone with similar interests. - Ask people about themselves because people usually want to share with someone who is interested in them.